GabrielCC163/mk-challenge-api/README.md

 ### Run the commands below only on first startup

-<i>It will create the database tables and insert the default user</i>
+<i>This will create the database tables and insert the default user</i>

 ```
 docker-compose up -d db